isomerpages/mti-cap/pages/Scam Alert.md

 permalink: /scamalert
 description: Beware of scam calls and scam messages impersonating the CAP.
 ---
 #### **Scam Alert**

 Beware of scam calls, emails and SMSes impersonating the Committee Against Profiteering (CAP).
-Should you receive any suspicious call, email or SMS, do report the case to the Singapore Police Force via www.scamalert.sg or the anti-scam hotline at 1800-722-6688.
+Should you receive any suspicious call, email or SMS, do report the case to the Singapore Police Force via <a href="http://www.scamalert.sg" target="_blank">www.scamalert.sg</a> or the anti-scam hotline at 1800-722-6688.

 ##### 1. Scam calls/ emails / SMSes made under the guise of the CAP